sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Learning_Materials/long_form/README.md

 One of the best books on software development out there.
 Andy and Dave take us through how they think about software development.
 Written in a highly practical, down-to-earth, and conversational style, everyone working in software development should read this revised classic.

+### Apprenticeship Patterns
+Hoover, D.; Oshineye, A. (2009) [Apprenticeship Patterns](https://www.oreilly.com/library/view/apprenticeship-patterns/9780596806842/).
+O'Reilly
+Media, Inc.

+Advise for people that switch teams.
+The authors give practical advise on how to quickly and effectivly integrate yourself into a new environment.
+Their book is structured as a pattern list, one of which has the memorable name "Sweep the floor".

 ### New Programmer's Survival Manual: Navigate Your Workplace, Cube Farm, or Startup
 Carter, J. (2011) [New Programmer's Survival Manual: Navigate Your Workplace, Cube Farm, or Startup](https://pragprog.com/titles/jcdeg/new-programmer-s-survival-manual/).
 The Pragmatic Bookshelf.